TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Parameters:**

-- `cp`: the encoding of the string
+- `encoding`: the encoding of the string
 - `str`: the string to get the length of
 - `str_len`: the length in units of the string (a unit is 1 byte for `char8_t` strings, two bytes for `char16_t` strings etc.)